Fringe benefits are considered non-cash compensation and are taxed as regular wages. These taxable "wages" are called imputed pay. Examples:

-If you're unsure if you need to enter imputed pay, we suggest you speak with an accountant to find the correct classification for your situation.
+If you do not know if you need to enter imputed pay in Gusto, work with an accountant to find the correct classification for your situation.
+Learn more about imputed pay on our blog.

 Imputed pay is considered non-cash compensation that is taxable, also known as fringe benefits.
 Add imputed pay to your payroll so that it's properly reported.